 Maximize Engagement with Each Post

 As with every social media platform, the name of the game with your business’s Instagram strategy is “engagement”.
 Interact with customers.
-Achieve this by posting a photo for your target audience to like and/or comment on.
+Achieve this by posting an Instagram photo for your target audience to like and/or comment on.

 Advanced users and brands with dedicated managers round the clock can make good use of the Instagram story feature.
 Much like Snapchat, you can add a photo, boomerang video, or 15-second clip to your “story”.
 Separate from your Instagram feed, these images and videos remain visible to your followers for 24 hours, after which they disappear.
 The number of ways that you can use these features to your advantage to engage with customers is endless.
 The key is coming up with a strategy that lets you connect with your target audience and provide value through positive interactions.